jeremyzilar/mada/_pages/faq.md

 ### 1. What is MADA?

 The Midtown Arts and Design Alliance (MADA) is an initiative led by the Santa Fe Art Institute, a nonprofit organization, and over 10 nonprofit partners and educational institutions.
 The project will repurpose 50,000 square feet of the Midtown site's striking buildings by Ricardo Legoretta and military barracks into an arts and culture community center, anchoring an emerging new neighborhood district.
-These buildings have been abandoned and de-commissioned for 8 years and is a $25 million, multi-phased renovation through a public-private-partnership with the City of Santa Fe.
+These buildings have been abandoned and de-commissioned for 8 years and the MADA project is a $25 million, multi-phased renovation through a public-private-partnership with the City of Santa Fe.
 When complete, MADA will be a vibrant hub that fosters creativity, promotes economic growth, and strengthens the community by providing space for creatives and nonprofits to collaborate and thrive.

 ### 2. Who is in the "Alliance" and what does that mean?